Polyconseil/react-bubble/README.md

 # Style

-If you customize the arrow style, I strongly recommand you to override the delta rendering with customArrowRenderWithDelta since Bubble won't know the logic of the transformation.
+If you customize the arrow style, I strongly recommend you to override the delta rendering with customArrowRenderWithDelta since Bubble won't know the logic of the transformation.

 ### Default props
 ```javascript